-- Overheated, melted or broken converters
+Overheated, melted or broken converters.

-- Coated or oil-fouled substrate
+Coated or oil-fouled substrate

-- Structural damage from corrosion, thermal shock, metal fatigue, stripped oxygen sensor threads, or flex pipe failure
+Structural damage from corrosion, thermal shock, metal fatigue, stripped oxygen sensor threads or fl ex pipe failure

-What are Symptoms of Catalytic Converters Failure?
+What are the Symptoms of Failure?

-- No acceleration when gas pedal pushed
+No acceleration when gas pedal pushed

-- Drop in gas mileage
+Drop in gas mileage

-- Engine quits after a few minutes
+Engine quits after a few minutes

-What are Implications of Catalytic Converters Failure?
+What are the Implications of Failure?

 Your vehicle will stall out and be unable to drive, due to inevitable engine failure.